 You must give employees at least one hour of paid sick leave for every 40 hours worked.
 Up to 40 hours can carry over into the next accrual year.
 Paid sick leave can be used for mental or physical illness, injury, or for medical care.
 It also can be used for caring for family members, if your workplace or child’s school or place of care has been closed for health-related reasons, or for qualifying reasons listed in the state’s Domestic Violence Leave Act.
 Doctors, lawyers, and executive managers on salary are exempt.

 Employees are allowed up to 12 weeks of paid leave to bond with a newborn or adopted child, deal with a serious health condition, help with the serious health condition of a qualifying family member, or for certain military events.
+In certain circumstances, employees may be eligible for an additional four weeks.
 Find the full details on Washington’s Paid Family and Medical Leave website.

 Employees may take any kind of paid leave, including paid sick leave, PTO, or personal holidays, to: